LiuinStein/CILManagement-Server/README.md

 [How-to-deploy.md](https://github.com/LiuinStein/CILManagement-Server/blob/dev/docs/How-to-deploy.md)

 > The purpose of this file is pretty self-evident in its name.
-The method of deployment of the server-side program
+The method of deployment of the server-side program.

 [json-API.md](https://github.com/LiuinStein/CILManagement-Server/blob/dev/docs/json-API.md)